itjosephk2/Joseph-Keane-Piano-Portfolio/README.md

     - It helps to end the page.

-### 404 Error Page
+### Error Pages
 ![404 error page image](assets/readme-files/404.png)

+*  404 Error Page

-*  This single page is being shown in case the customer enters an incorrect address into the address bar.
-It contains a link to the landing page.
+    - This single page is being shown in case the customer enters an incorrect address into the address bar.

+    - It contains a link to the landing page.

 [Back to top ⇧](#pianist-portfolio)